JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

-# "Modern Classic RGB" Skin Theme for Foobar2000 2.0+ 64Bit
+# "Modern Classic RGB" Skin Theme for Foobar2000 2.0+ 64Bit DUI
 Simple cool layout using the default user interface and plugins for the 64bit version of foobar2000 2.0+ portable mode.

 <p float="left">